 Chamomile has always been one of my favorite herbs.
 In fact, it was probably one of the first herbs I knew about.
-As far back as many of us can remember, our mothers have most likely had chamomile tea on hand for upset tummies and as a comforting bedtime treat—Peter Rabbit can back me up on this one!
+As far back as many of us can remember, our mothers have most likely had chamomile tea on hand for upset tummies and as a comforting bedtime treat.
 So it’s not much of a surprise to learn that Chamomile is one of the oldest and most broadly used medicinal plants in the world, and it has been well documented for a variety of healing applications.

 It has been used for centuries as an anti-inflammatory, antioxidant and mild astringent to treat wounds, ulcers, eczema, gout, skin irritations, bruises, burns, canker sores, neuralgia, sciatica, rheumatic pain, hemorrhoids, mastitis and more.
 It has also been used externally to treat diaper rash, cracked nipples, chicken pox, ear and eye infections, blocked tear ducts, conjunctivitis, nasal inflammation and poison ivy.
 And the tea has been used to calm nerves, treat insomnia and other sleep problems, for gastrointestinal distress, and to treat colic, croup and fevers in children.
 Wow, what a resume!

 German Chamomile (Matricaria recutita), an upright growing annual and Roman Chamomile (Chamaemelum nobile), a perennial ground cover, are the two common varieties, the former being the most widely used and better tasting.
 During distillation, German Chamomile also produces higher levels of azulene, a blue-tinted, active organic compound, so it is sometimes referred to as Blue Chamomile.